nystudio107/generator-craftinstall/README.md

 Files that are parsed as templates with the 'answers' context, to allow for variable substitution while copying them from `src:` to `dest:`

-src: the source path for the file, relative to the 'templates' directory
+* `src:` the source path for the file, relative to the 'templates' directory
-dest: the destination path for the file, relative to the project directory
+* `dest:` the destination path for the file, relative to the project directory

+Yeoman uses [EJS](http://ejs.co) for the templating language, so you can use any expressions that EJS supports in your templates.

 By default, generator-craftinstall just creates new `craft/config/db.php`, `craft/config/general.php`, `bower.json` and `package.json` files with your `appName` filled in, but you can add any additional files you want parsed as templates here.